eisaku0928/OOP-Simulation/README.md

 # OOP (Object Oriented Programming) Simulation
 ## Overview
 A graphical simulation of a world and its inhabitants, using advanced software engineering (object oriented) concepts.
-Utilized concepts include (but are not limited to) polymorphism (overriding), inheritance, interfaces, encapsulation, abstraction.
+Utilized concepts include (but are not limited to) polymorphism (overriding), inheritance (superclasses and subclasses), interfaces, encapsulation, abstraction.

 All actors have a function within the simulation.
 The inhabitants (*gatherers*) will gather fruit from trees and deposit them on *stockpiles*. *Thieves* will be stealing fruit from the stockpiles, placing it in their *hoards*.
 Once both gatherers and theives finish gaining all fruits, they will rest in front of *fences*.

-The UML design overview of the objects, attributes, methods, and associations:
+The UML (_Unified Modeling Language_) design overview of the objects, attributes, methods, and associations:
 [ObjectOrientedDesign.pdf](https://github.com/EisakuDanielTanaka/OOP-Simulation/files/8250143/ObjectOrientedDesign.pdf)

 The behavior of the simulation is completely determined by the *world file*, any csv file that is located within the folder "/res/worlds".
 It specifices the actor and their placed location at the beginning of the simulation.
 When all gatherers and thieves reaches a fence, the simulation halts.